 - a.
-Increments Employees who are eligible for overtime under FLSA shall record leave in 15-minute increments. - b.
+Increments Employees who are eligible for overtime under FLSA shall record leave in 15-minute increments. - a.
 Work Expectations A non-exempt shall not perform any work while on leave.
+Permission to work while out shall be granted by the supervisor in advance and shall be recorded as compensable time instead of leave.

+b.

-Permission to work while out shall be granted by the supervisor in advance and shall be recorded as compensable time instead of leave. - c.
-Flex Time Supervisors may approve non-exempt employees to work alternative schedules in lieu of using leave within the same workweek.
-Pay and leave are determined on a total workweek basis.
+c.
+Flex Time - Supervisors may approve non-exempt employees to work alternative schedules in lieu of using leave within the same workweek.
+Pay and leave are determined on a total dailyworkweek basis.
 Leave will only be used to supplement an employee's total weekly hours when the hours worked are less than his/her base weekly hours.
+In lieu of using leave, a supervisor may approve time equal to that missed to be worked outside of the regular schedule.
 For example, if an employee misses two (2) hours of work for a doctor's appointment but works two (2) additional hours in the workweek with the supervisor's permission, no sick leave would be taken that week.